plecong/Hogan.groovy/README.md

 All of the compilation options for Hogan.js are valid here, including `asString`, `sectionTags`, `delimiters`, and `disableLambda`.
 Along with these there are:

-keepGenerated: when compiling the HoganPage class, keep the generated Groovy source file.
+`keepGenerated`: when compiling the HoganPage class, keep the generated Groovy source file.
 This option will be used in pre-generating and compiling for inclusion in WAR files.